Scientific name: Plesiosaurus, meaning ‘close-to lizard’.

 There are several major differences between the Crystal Palace models and modern interpretations.
 The most obvious of these is their thin, highly flexed necks, which recall those of long-necked birds or snakes.
 Today, we assume plesiosaurians were capable of a reasonable degree of neck flexion, but perhaps only to the extent of forming broad arcs, not multiple tight curves.

-The Crystal Palace models also have slender, flexible bodies, more like those of lizards (to which they were often compared in early palaeontological literature).
-The P. dolichodeirus and Thalassiodracon hawkinsi models are particularly afflicted with this issue, accentuated by their long, flexible tails.
+The Crystal Palace models, in particular Plesiosaurus dolichodeirus and Thalassiodracon hawkinsi, also have slender, flexible bodies and tails, more like those of lizards (to which they were often compared in early palaeontological literature).
 Recently discovered soft-tissue outlines of plesiosaurs show that they were actually quite robust with more stiffened, barrel-shaped torsos.

 The flippers on the Crystal Palace models show a greater degree of motion than was likely true.
 This probably reflects Victorian assumptions of plesiosaurs being somewhat turtle-like in the way they moved.
 Today we regard plesiosaur flippers as having more limited movement: they had no joints along their length, and their shoulder and hip mobility probably did not permit much forward and backward motion.

 These properties have bearing on another difference: the portrayal of all three models as crawling in shallow water.
-It’s near certain that plesiosaurns were unable to crawl around on land and evidence that they gave live birth negates the need for land-based behaviour.
+It’s near certain that plesiosaurs were unable to crawl around on land and evidence that they gave birth to live young negates the need for land-based behaviour.
 Their upward pointing eyes also indicated they were predominantly water dwelling.